QuentinRa/blog.quentinra.dev/proj/methods/mdd/user-stories.md

 [Go back](..)

-Make a story about the usage of your application like "xxx is starting the app, doing ... and then closing the app".
+Make a story about an usage of your application like

+> John doe started the app, then [...].
+> After that, he closed the application.

 You can make a lot of user stories.

-Once you have a lot of them or a least some material, then create a **use case diagram**.
+Once you have a lot of them or at least you think you have enough stories, then create a **use case diagram**.

-* "xxx" is the actor
+* "John doe" is the actor
 * starting the app, closing the app, ... are the actions that the user could do
-* the application is the system
+* the "application" is the system